 The Problem with Personas

-Think about it: Personas are your client’s “perception,”their audience’s “perception,” that results in your own “perception,” which ultimately becomes the “persona(s).”
+Think about it: Personas are your client’s “perception,” their audience’s “perception,” which results in your own “perception,” which ultimately becomes the “persona(s).”

 It doesn’t just sound confusing; it is confusing to mix and match so many perceptions of the same reality.
 But it doesn’t have to be.